ddprrt/ddprrt.github.io/src/content/_posts/2020-11-19-tidy-typescript-avoid-enums.md

 ```

 There are also no surprises.
-- You *know* what code you end up within the output.
+- You *know* what code you end up with within the output.
 - You don't end up with changed behavior because somebody decides to go from a string enum to a numeric enum.
 - You have type-safety where you need it.
 - And you give your colleagues and users the same conveniences that you get with enums.